Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq2.md

 <br>

-**35\.** Write this Passphrase down and/or stamp it onto steel then store it in a safe place.
+**35\.** Write this Passphrase down and/or stamp it onto steel, then store it in a safe place.
 Also, **don't store it with your seed words**.
          But keep it safe since, **it's just as important as your 24 seed words.**

 <br>

 **36\.** Copy the **XFP (Extended/Master Fingerprint)** down as well.
-If you ever restore your wallet, you'll use the fingerprint to confirm that you've entered the correct seed and Passphrase.
+If you ever restore your wallet, you'll use the Fingerprint to confirm that you've entered the correct seed words and Passphrase.

 <br>

 **37\.** When satisfied, press on **APPLY**.
-Ensure you have a MicroSD card loaded and press 1 to create an encrypted backup of the passphrase on the MicroSD card.
+Ensure you have the second MicroSD card inserted and press 1 to create & save an encrypted backup of the Passphrase.
-         The previous encrypted backup you made of the seed words does NOT save your passphrase.
-Make sure that you've also written it down and keep it safe!
+         The previous encrypted backup you made of the seed words does NOT save your Passphrase.
+Make sure that you've also written the Passphrase down and keep it safe!
-         For more information on the encrypted backups created by Coldcard see the <a class="text-[#8cb4ff] underline-offset-auto font-semibold" href="https://coldcard.com/docs/backups/#background">ColdCard Docs</a>.
+         For more information on the encrypted backups created by Coldcard see the
+         <a class="text-[#8cb4ff] underline-offset-auto font-semibold" href="https://coldcard.com/docs/backups/#background" target="_blank" rel="noopener noreferrer">ColdCard Docs</a>.

 <br>